Can I Switch from Medicare Advantage to Medicare Supplement Insurance?

 Leaving the Medicare Advantage plan automatically returns you to Original Medicare, Part A and Part B. Keep in mind, however, that if the Medicare Advantage plan you left included prescription drug coverage, and you still want prescription drug coverage, you will need to enroll in a stand-alone Medicare Part D Prescription Drug plan.
 You can find plans where you live and information about their costs and coverage using the Compare Plans button on this page.”
 When you apply, you can request that your Part D prescription drug coverage begin on the same future date as your Medicare Supplement plan.

-If you have other questions about your Medicare coverage and options, I can help you.
 There are several convenient ways to learn more about your Medicare coverage–

 - Use the links below to request a time to speak with me on the phone or to request that I email you personalized information, or both.